 Chair lift pricing varies by model, features, the type of stairs you have – straight, curved, L-shaped – your specific needs, where you are located and shipping requirements.
 Here are some good budgetary tips to consider when shopping for your chair lift.
-Financing can be available for the right person or use case.
+Financing may be available.

 Is the chair lift for a straight or curved staircase?

-A chair lift for straight stairs is usually priced between $3200 to $4200, which should include installation and a long-term warranty with at least 5 years coverage over the mechanical parts.
+The main factor in stair lift cost is whether your staircase is straight or does it have a curve or a landing in the middle.
+Chair lift pricing for straight stairs will start at $3,400 to $4,900, which should include installation and a long-term warranty with at least 5 years coverage over the mechanical parts.
 That chairlift price should cover 16 feet of rail, the chair and chassis, and 2 remote controls.
 The weight limit, motor size, and quality of the chair will impact the final cost.
-Many times, the cheaper chair lift price will come with a very small motor that will struggle at high speeds.
-The weight limit may be 300 pounds but the motor is only 1/8 horse power, which will burn out quicker to carry that weight.
+Most stair lifts will carry between 250 pounds and 400 pounds, however the weight limit may be misleading.
+Some dealers will quote a cheaper chair lift price on a stair lift model that only has small motor that will struggle at high speeds.
+The weight limit may say 300 pounds but includes a small motor that is only 1/8 horsepower, which will burn out quickly.
 A larger motor will make your chair lift more reliable, last longer, and smoother to ride.

 A curved stair lift is custom built for your staircase and includes a chair that needs to level itself automatically at every angle of your stairs and landing.
-The correct curved chairlift price will vary based on the number of curves and complexity of curves on your stairs.
-A stairlift for stairs with a single curve and landing costs $9,000 to $11,000.
+The correct curved chairlift pricing will vary based on the number of curves and complexity of curves on your stairs.
+A stairlift for stairs with a single curve and landing starts at $13,500 and can vary based on how many curves your staircase needs.
 If your staircase curves at each stair it is called a large radius curved chair lift.
-This type of lift can be $12 to $15,000 in cost.
+A large radius type of lift will start at $18,000.

-As always, the quality of the lift is important, as many of the curved stair lifts will require a service call each year to keep the chair in optimal performance condition.
-This service call ranges from $200 to $700 per year.
-We have seen some stairlifts only last 1-2 years before needing to be replaced.
+As always, the quality of the lift is important, as many of the curved stair lifts will require a service call.
+Service calls can range from $225 to $700 depending on time and distance from your dealer.
+We have seen some stairlifts only last 1 to 2 years before needing to be replaced.
 The best stairlifts are built to last 10-20 years and provide reliable use without service calls and charges.

-Would you consider a new or used or reconditioned chair lift?
+Would you consider a used or reconditioned chair lift?

 Our used chair lifts include a 30 day labor warranty vs. the new lift that has a 1 year labor warranty.
 A used chairlift should be less than 5 year old and be quality checked by a reputable dealer.
 Many stair lifts are sold on websites like Craigslist, but there are 2 problems.
 The rail is cut to fit the stairway of the home it came from, not the staircase in which it it to be installed.
 If your stairs are longer or taller than the other staircase, this chair lift rail will not fit on your stairs.
 You can always cut a rail shorter, however, it can be expensive and sometime impossible to order a new rail when needing to make it fit longer stairs.